Frisco, Texas: Economy

 Frisco has many retail properties, including Stonebriar Centre, a 165-store regional mall; IKEA, a furniture store with an area of 28800 m2; and The Star, the headquarters of the Dallas Cowboys.
 Retail establishments and restaurants line Preston Road, one of the city's major north–south traffic arteries.

 Frisco took a different economic track than many surrounding cities, electing to use a fractional percent of local sales tax to fund the Frisco Economic Development Corporation (FEDC) rather than Dallas Area Rapid Transit (DART), the regional transportation body.
 The effectiveness of the FEDC, whose primary purpose is to reallocate such tax dollars to commercial ventures, is a matter of public debate.

 Frisco Square, a mixed-use development, became the new downtown along with the city hall.
 Frisco Square has about 250 rental residential units, seven restaurants, about 40000 sqft of commercial office space, and a few personal-service locations.
 The major development in the project is the new city hall, main library, and public commons.
 A Cinemark theater opened in 2010.
 In 2012, a hospital, Medical City Plano-Frisco, was built north of the theater.

 Major employers

-Frisco's top employers as of 2019 were the following:
+Frisco's top employers as of 2023 were the following:

 Arts and culture

-Frisco hosts the Museum of the American Railroad, which is based out of the Frisco Heritage Museum while construction on a separate museum complex continues.
+Frisco hosts the Museum of the American Railroad, which is based in the Frisco Heritage Museum while construction on a separate museum complex continues.
 The nearby Discovery Center features an art gallery, a black-box theater, and the National Videogame Museum.

 Frisco Square hosts a variety of events throughout the year including Arts in the Square, Music in the Square, and the annual Christmas in the Square holiday light show (the largest choreographed lights and music show in North Texas).
 The city hall also hosts a Music in the Chamber concert series in the city council chamber.

+Library

+Frisco Public Library was housed in City Hall until March 2023, when the new library opened in a converted warehouse building.
+The new library is the sixth-largest in Texas and hosts a full-size Tyrannosaurus skeleton named Rexy.